 "Miss Elizabeth!
 Miss Elizabeth!
 Don't you know me?
 It's Tshibuabua Kasolo from your senior biology class."
 In his hand was one of my old passport photos, a keepsake he had carried with him all these years.

-He was a black-market moneychanger now, he told me.
-It was with some embarrassment that he asked, "Could I have a new photo?"
+He was a black-market money changer now, he told me.
+It was with some embarrassment that he asked, "Could I have a new photo for my wallet?"

 Now, in this ruin of an institute, I was meeting today's students.
-I passed along some books donated by the Peace Corps.
+I taught several classes, and passed along some books donated by the Peace Corps, but their needs were great and basic.